-Prairie Vista Trail is a 2.2 mile lightly trafficked out and back trail located near Boulder, CO that features a river and is rated as moderate.
+Prairie Vista Trail is a 2.2 mile lightly trafficked out and back trail located near Boulder, Colorado that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash